gahjelle/pandas-introduction/data/README.md

 # Datasets for Introduction to pandas

-The **Introduction to pandas** workshop uses two public datasets in demonstrations and exercises.
+The **Introduction to pandas** workshop uses three public datasets in demonstrations and exercises.

 ## Postal Codes in Switzerland